bernie-skipole/indipydriver/docs/source/usage/introduction.rst

 If you are developing a Python project to control some form of instrument, with switches, indicators or measurement data, this package provides classes which can be used to send and receive data on a port.

-The package creates and serves the INDI protocol.
+The package creates and serves the INDI protocol which is defined so that drivers should operate with any INDI client.

 For further information on INDI, see :ref:`references`.

 Typically you would use this package to create drivers to control an instrument, or GPIO pins on the computer itself, and the package functions generate the INDI protocol which communicates to an INDI client.

-The INDI protocol is defined so that drivers should operate with any INDI client.

-An associated terminal client indipyterm is available, this can connect to the port, so the instrument can be viewed and controlled from a terminal session.
+This is one of three associated packages.

+Indipydriver provides an 'IPyDriver' class to work with your own code to produce the INDI protocol, and an 'IPyServer' class to serve it on a port.

+Indipyclient provides classes which you can use to connect to the port, to create your own client, or to script control of your instrument.

+Indipyterm is a terminal client, which can be run to view the instrument controls.

 Indipyterm can be remote, or could work on the same machine.
 As it is a terminal client, it could be run from an SSH connection, conveniently allowing headless operation.

-Both indipydriver and indipyterm are available on Pypi, and should interwork with other services that follow the INDI specification.
+These packages are available on Pypi, and should interwork with other services that follow the INDI specification.

 INDI is often used with astronomical instruments, but is a general purpose protocol which can be used for any instrument control if appropriate drivers are written.